Lazarusphp-core/SessionManager/Readme.md

 * path
     * this sets the path in which the sessions will read from : leaving this out will default to / (all paths)
 * sameSite
-    * set wether the session is strict or lax
+    * set wether the session is strict or lax : default is lax set this to set samesite=>"strict" within the boot parameters to change this.
-* httpOnly
+* httponly
     * when set to true http will only try and send http Requests.
 * secure
     * forces the use of https
-* domain
-    * set the domain in which the sessions can be read from, by default domain is set to ".".$_SERVER['HTTP_HOST'] allowing all domains and subdomains to be utilise the sessions.

 ```php
 use LazarusPhp\SessionsManager\SessionsFactory as Sessions;